ItsZiroy/ItsZiroy/README.md

 </h1>
 <hr>

-My name is Yannik, and I am a self-taught full stack developer from Germany.
-I usually work on projects after school, but I have now found a school company and will soon be studying IBAIT (Internation Business Administration and Information Technology) at SAP Germany.
-If you want to learn more, you can check out my website at https://h4hn.de!
+My name is Yannik.
+I am a self-taught full stack developer from Germany.
+I usually work on projects after school and sometimes in school with [@TECKdigital](https://github.com/Teck-Digital), which is a school company I co-founded.
+I will soon be studying IBAIT
+(Internation Business Administration and Information Technology) at SAP Germany.
+If you want to learn more about me, you can check out my website at https://h4hn.de!

 ## Github Stats
 <hr>

-A quick note on my profile - Most of my project's repositories have to unfortunately remain private due to sensible information.
-If you want to learn about them, you should check out my website.
+A quick note on my profile - most of my project's repositories are and have to unfortunately remain private because they contain sensible information.
+If you want to know what I am currently working on, you should check out my website.

 I am, however, looking forward towards creating more open source code in the near future!